How to Find Declining Content in Google Search Console

 What is the fastest way to find declining content in GSC?

-Open the Performance report, compare the last 3 months to the previous 3 months, switch to Pages, and sort by clicks difference.
-Then review pages with meaningful impression volume and lower clicks.
+Open the Search results Performance report, compare the last 3 months to the previous 3 months, switch to Pages, and sort by clicks difference.
+Then review URLs with meaningful impressions, lower clicks, and relevant queries.

 Should I prioritize pages with fewer clicks or worse average position?